Gretsch G6131-MY Malcolm Young Signature Jet Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Gretsch G6131-MY Malcolm Young Signature Jet's construction is balanced for most hand sizes.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Gretsch G6131-MY Malcolm Young Signature Jet's construction favors people with relatively big hands.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.